jeremiecoullon/knowitwall/user testing.md

 ###Her suggestions/thoughts:

 - I asked what she thought if it was 'audio-doc' rather than 'podcast': confused about what that would mean.
-People know what 'podcast' means.
+She says people know what 'podcast' means and is much clearer.
 - 'released into the wild': this got a chuckles (getting a laugh is good :) )
-- Saying explicity 'you must have a phd to contribute' sounds douchy.
+- **in contribute section:** Saying explicity 'you must have a phd to contribute' sounds douchy.
 (So I then wrote it more implicitly)
 - She suggested as a catchphrase: 'Experts unplugged: podcasts from academic researchers'
 - keep thinks as simple as possible (ex: audio-documentary. complicates things unnecessarily)
 - She suggests title as 'The Knowit Wall'.
 Elsewhere write 'knowitwall' or 'knowit wall' but might pronounce it 'the knowit wall' (I agree with this)
+- 'Contribute' vs 'Get involved': prefers 'contribute' but not too bothered